0lu/codingpractice/Udacity/datastructures_and_algorithms/show_me_the_datastructures/explanation_2.md

 are parent nodes

 Space complexity:
-O(h) - where h is the number of directory levels.
-In the worse case, h = n
+O(h) - where h is the size of the resultant array

 Each recursive call is pushed to the stack and the maximum of the total number of recursive calls at any point is the space complexity.